Clinical UM Guideline

 Because diaphragm weakness often occurs early in the disease process and muscle weakness may not be evident until later in the disease course, respiratory evaluation is extremely important in patients who may have Pompe disease.
 Neuromuscular clinics should encourage routine testing of FVC, first in the seated and then in the supine position; a 10% or greater fall in FVC after a change in position suggests diaphragm weakness and should raise the possibility of Pompe disease.

-The AANEM consensus treatment recommendations for LOPD (Cupler, 2012) reported diaphragmatic weakness noted on measurement of FVC in seated and supine positions may precede any reduction in FVC while in the upright position.
-Diaphragmatic weakness, "Is suggested if there is a greater than or equal to 10% decrease of FVC in the supine compared with the upright position; a greater than or equal to 30% decrease indicates severe weakness."
+The AANEM consensus treatment recommendations for LOPD reported diaphragmatic weakness noted on measurement of FVC in seated and supine positions may precede any reduction in FVC while in the upright position.
+Diaphragmatic weakness, "Is suggested if there is a greater than or equal to 10% decrease of FVC in the supine compared with the upright position; a greater than or equal to 30% decrease indicates severe weakness" (Cupler, 2012).

 Alglucosidase Alfa Enzyme Replacement

-In 2006, the U.S. Food and Drug Administration (FDA) approved the biologics license application for alglucosidase alfa (Myozyme) to treat individuals with Pompe disease (GAA deficiency).
-The FDA label states,
+In 2006, the FDA approved the biologics license application for alglucosidase alfa (Myozyme) to treat individuals with Pompe disease (GAA deficiency).
+The 2014 FDA Product Information Label states:

 Myozyme has been shown to improve ventilator-free survival in patients with infantile-onset Pompe disease as compared to an untreated historical control, whereas use of Myozyme in patients with other forms of Pompe disease has not been adequately studied to assure safety and efficacy.